PCI Working to Protect Consumers by Addressing Auto Body Repair

 Some auto body and glass repair shops continue to seek legislation that would prevent you from learning about insurers’ direct repair programs, which are networks of trusted auto body shops that have a track record of providing quality repairs.

-One of the major legislative battles this year involving this issue took place in Minnesota where the Alliance of Automotive Service Providers (AASP) sought to advance legislation that would have had a detrimental impact on insurers direct repair programs and their ability to contract with body shops.
-Although, lawmakers stopped the legislation in the regular session of the legislature, it could be considered in the special session.
+One of the major legislative battles on this issue last year took place in Minnesota where the Alliance of Automotive Service Providers (AASP) sought to advance legislation that would have had a detrimental impact on insurers direct repair programs and their ability to contract with body shops.
+While the legislation was defeated in Minnesota, the possibility remains that the issue may arise in in the states in 2017.